-This book is the first sociological work that analyzes the identity, desire, and gender temperament of Chinese gay men in contemporary Chinese society and global culture from the perspective of "sexual citizenship."
-Large-scale ethnographic fieldwork, including 90 life stories from Hong Kong, London and mainland China.
-The book argues that the identities of gay men emerging in the three places—whether it is the Hong Kong memba who pursues dazzling consumerism, the gay and money boy in mainland China, or the feminine golden boy in London—are all influenced by the global and local queer culture.
-The impact of the transnational wave.
-By rejecting the existing presuppositions of global homogeneity and local essentialization, this book presents groundbreaking insights into the gender and sexuality of Chinese gay men, and at the same time addresses the sexual identity and desires of transnational Chinese.
-A new theoretical paradigm of "queer hybridity" has been established with practice.
+This book is the first sociological work to analyze Chinese men who identify as gay within contemporary Chinese societies and global cultures from the perspective of "sexual citizenship."
+Its core material stems from the author's extensive ethnographic fieldwork conducted between 1996 and 2008, encompassing ninety life stories from Hong Kong, London, and mainland China.
+The book argues that the gay identities emerging in these three locations—whether the dazzling consumerist "memba" of Hong Kong, the "tongzhi" and "money boy" in mainland cities, or the effeminate "golden boy" in London—are all influenced by the transnational currents of global and local queer cultures.
+By rejecting pre-existing assumptions of global homogenization and local essentialism, this book offers groundbreaking insights into the gender and sexuality of Chinese gay men, while establishing a new theoretical paradigm of "queer hybridity" for transnational Chinese sexual identities, desires, and practices.

 ISBN: 9789882370623